 I’m 35 years old, 5ft 3, somewhere between a size 10/12, I’m a gym lover and a foodie and my body reflects that.
-I have brown hair (I grew out of my red hair when I was a teenager) blue eyes and freckles.
+I have brown hair blue eyes and freckles.
 My skin is naturally pale but my friends genuinely believe that I’m olive skinned thanks to my love of fake tan.
-There is no question about the fact that brown fat looks better than white fat, so I apply once a week on a Thursday.
+There is no question about the fact that brown fat looks better than white fat, so during the winter months I apply once a week on a Thursday.
 Every Thursday night I look like the before picture of a celebrity who’s about to release a fitness DVD.
 By Friday morning I look toned, a dress size smaller, sometimes slightly orange, but undoubtedly better.
 Or at least I feel better.

 I’m a Mum of one son, J, he’s 5 years old, and indescribably gorgeous, and I’m not just saying that, he’s beautiful.
 If he looked like a jacket potato then I’d just say he’s adorable and kind and funny (which he is), but genuinely, he is a dashing young lad!
 At the risk of sounding like a cringey social media mum, he’s cool, he’s awesome and he brings me joy everyday (stress too, but that’s for another blog).
 I’ve been single since I was pregnant with him.
 So after a 5 year relationship with his Dad, a 9 month pregnancy, and a further 1 year dating hiatus while J was breastfeeding (breastfeeding and dating are not compatible at all), jumping back onto the dating scene was a daunting task.